 I regretted not taking a sleeping bag during the Mt.
 Saramati Trek in Nagaland in 2016.
 Even after wearing a good layer of clothes and a blanket, it wasn’t enough to beat that shivery night at the wooden basecamp of Mt.
 Saramati.
 Having learnt my lesson, I carried a better quality Sleeping Bag on the trek to Mt.
 Japfu and it was worth it.
 The peak had received heavy snowfall just a few days before our arrival.
 Though I slept for only two hours and then headed to the summit, I must say, the sleeping bag protected me from the cold.

 Honestly, I also use my sleeping bag at home.
 It has become a habit now.
 I had also used it during the cold monsoon nights at our Pondicherry University Hostel.

 Before, I used to take trolleys during my trips.
 I had a hard time carrying it and the extra weight associated with it.
-Ever since I shifted to day-backpacks and Rucksacks, I felt more comfortable carrying them.
-Not only it gives a backpacking vibe but also balances the weight of the luggage.
+Ever since I shifted to day backpacks and Rucksacks, I felt more comfortable carrying them.
+Not only does it give a backpacking vibe but also balances the weight of the luggage.

 Recommended by Claire from ZigZag On Earth

 One of the essentials I never travel without is an emergency thermal blanket.
 It is one of those items that can really save you in different situations.
 It is very small and easy to carry in your backpack, yet it is very powerful.

 For example, when traveling around Iceland, you never know what the weather will bring.
 You can be stuck on the road because of the Wind (in Summer) or the snow (in Winter).
 There is no way to carry a blanket everywhere you go, but packing a thermal blanket can save you from freezing in your car.